Liverpool fans turn the city red after breaking 30-year Premiership drought

 LIVERPOOL: Thousands of Liverpool fans celebrated their Premier League title win outside the club's Anfield Stadium on Thursday (Jun 25) as their 30-year wait for the league crown finally came to an end.

-Liverpool were crowned Premier League champions when second-placed Manchester City were beaten 2-1 at Chelsea.
+Liverpool were crowned Premier League champions when second-placed Manchester City were beaten 2-1 at Chelsea, meaning the Merseyside club could not be caught with a 23 point lead over City with seven games remaining.

 Cars also gathered outside the ground, with some beeping horns as they passed scarf-wearing fans carrying crates of beer.